jedisct1/rust-ed25519-compact/README.md

 * `blind-keys`: add support for key blinding.
 * `opt_size`: Enable size optimizations (based on benchmarks, 8-15% size reduction at the cost of 6.5-7% performance).
 * `x25519`: Enable support for the X25519 key exchange system.
-* `signatures`: Enable support for signatures.
-Always required unless only X25519 is used.
+* `disable-signatures`: Disable support for signatures, and only compile support for X25519.